Aijus2022/Florist-store-website/README.md

 Navigate through the website using the top navigation bar and the side panel.
 Explore my profile, view project screenshots, and follow the CodePen links to see the source code.

  Screenshots:
-Screenshots on different media are provided.
+Screenshots on different media are provided here:images/Screenshot 2023-12-03 041133.png

 Technologies Used:
 HTML5